-Having a clean house and indoor air quality is something that many homeowners in Billings, MT think about throughout the year.
+Having a clean house and quality indoor air quality is something that many homeowners in Billings, MT think about throughout the year.
 This is especially true during Spring when allergy season hits, but having poor air quality inside your home can cause issues throughout the year.

 Flowers and pollen are not the only sources of poor air quality, and your family could be suffering from air pollutants inside your home.
 Your family could be suffering from poor indoor air quality (IAQ) and you may not even know it unless you know how the signs and side effects.

 What is indoor air pollution?
 What are the leading causes of lower indoor air quality?

 These are essential questions that can be answered directly.
 Indoor air pollution refers to the quality of the air inside of a building.
 Air quality issues are caused by a combination of factors in your home, including:

 - The overall condition and age of your home.

 - The type of activities being done and the presence of pets or other pollution sources.

 - Chemicals used in the home for cleaning and other activities.

 - Ventilation issues allowing moisture and debris to enter your home.

 - Mold and mildew are often present in older homes.